dustinfarris/dustinfarris/content/blog/tech/2013-09-21-django-ember-authentication-is-easy.html.markdown

-Title: "Django/Ember Authentication is Easy"
+Title: Django/Ember Authentication is Easy
 Tags: [Django, Ember]

 **[2013 Nov 29 Update]**: This blog examines the use of session-based authentication.
 You may find